 (vii) Ensuring that all support costs awarded under the bursary are used and accounted for appropriately, and any unspent funds are returned to Rank Prize

-The project must be carried out at a UK university or research institution that has a major commitment to teaching and research in either Nutrition or Optoelectronics (including vision and the eye) as applicable.
+The project must be carried out at a UK university or research institution that has a major commitment to teaching and research in Optoelectronics (including vision and the eye).
 However, the university or research institution that the student is registered at does not have to be in the UK.
 The student must be expected to obtain a first or upper second-class honours (or equivalent) and currently be in the penultimate year of their degree, which can be three or four years in length.